 For more details on all of Snowflake’s newest initiatives, view Snowflake’s main announcement and its other, individual announcements on pricing and access.
-You can also view a personal message from Snowflake’s CEO Bob Muglia – video and blog.
+You can also view a personal message from Snowflake’s CEO Bob Muglia – video.

 - Snowflake Computing: snowflake.net